Peter Facinelli: Early life

 Facinelli grew up in Ozone Park, Queens, the son of Italian immigrants Bruna (née Reich), a homemaker, and Pierino Facinelli, a waiter.
 His parents are from the Val di Non valley in Trentino, northern Italy.
 His father is from Revò, while his mother is from Spormaggiore.
+His father worked multiple jobs to make ends meet and was often absent from the home.
+He was "around a lot of feminine energy" living with his mother, grandmother, and three sisters.
 He was raised Catholic and attended St. Francis Preparatory School in Fresh Meadows, New York.

-He studied acting at New York University, as well as at the Atlantic Theater Company Acting School in New York City.
+Facinelli studied acting at New York University, as well as at the Atlantic Theater Company Acting School in New York City.